-Note: Question 1 is compulsory and comprises of Six short questions to be answered in 15-20 words.
-There will be eight long questions, two from each section.
-The candidate has to answer one question from each section.
-All five questions carry equal marks.
+Note: There shall be nine questions in all.
+The candidates have to attempt five question including Question 1 which is compulsory comprising six short questions to be answered in 15-20 words each.
+In addition the candidates have to attempt four more questions selecting at least one from each section.
+All questions carry equal marks.